-We woke up early on our 4th day in Bangkok to catch the 05:55AM train to Aranyaprathet, the closest Thai town to the Cambodian border at Poipet.
-There are buses that ply directly from Bangkok to Siem Reap but we chose the train because we wanted the tour to be more indulging – blend closely with the locals and try every public transport available.
+We checked out early on our 4th day in Bangkok to catch the 05:55AM train to Aranyaprathet, the closest Thai town to the Cambodian border at Poipet.
+There are buses that ply directly from Bangkok to Siem Reap but we chose the train because we wanted the tour to be more indulging.
+We wanted to blend closely with the locals and try every public transport available.

 Taxi to Hua Lamphong station

-From Lub d Hostel in Siam Square, we took a taxi to the Hua Lamphong station of the SRT (State Railway of Thailand).
+From Lub d Hostel in Siam Square, we took a taxi to the Hua Lamphong station of the State Railway of Thailand (SRT).

 The taxi was our last resort since the Skytrain (BTS) and the MRT weren’t operating yet that time of the day.
-The driver asked TH฿200.00 for the trip and we had no choice but to take it.
-We knew that it would be hard for us to find cab drivers who’ll proactively use their meters, especially when we were coming from Siam Square, a known tourist hub.
-Well, it wasn’t that bad because we were three in a group, so we paid TH฿66.70 each.
+The driver asked TH฿200.00 for the trip.
+We had no choice then but to take it.
+We knew that it would be hard for us to find cab drivers who will proactively use their meters, especially when we were coming from Siam Square, a known tourist hub.
+It wasn’t a bad deal though.
+We were three in a group, so we only paid TH฿66.70 each.

 Train from Hua Lamphong to Aranyaprathet

-We immediately bought our train tickets inside the station.
-The fare for the third class, 255-kilometer railway transit route was very cheap at TH฿48.00 (as of December 2013).
+We immediately bought our train tickets at Hua Lamphong station.
+The fare for the third class seat is TH฿48.00 each (as of December 2013).
+It was really cheap for a 255-kilometer railway transit route.

 Remember: There are two trains that leave Bangkok daily to Aranyaprathet, the other one leaves at 01:05PM.
 Travel time is 6-7 hours.

-Since both the Thai and Cambodian Immigration counters close at 08:00PM, it would be better to take the first trip (05:55AM) or else, you’ll end up staying overnight in Aranyapathet and wait for the 07:00AM opening to cross the border.
+Since both the Thai and Cambodian Immigration counters close at 08:00PM, it would be better to take the first trip (05:55AM) or else, you will end up staying overnight in Aranyapathet, and then wait for the 07:00AM opening to cross the border.

 Couch officers randomly inspects travel documents of Thais and Cambodians crossing the border.
 Make sure you have yours ready just in case they’d mistakenly identify you as one (Filipinos have similar features).
 It actually happened to us when one of the officers asked the innocent-looking Aaron to show his passport.